Taylor Swift praised for interrupting Eras concert to defend fan

 Video from Taylor Swift’s latest Eras Tour concert is causing a stir on social media – and giving devoted fans another reason to worship her.

-Fan footage posted to Twitter by Nicolle Bradford captured Swift interrupting her performance of “Bad Blood” during her two-night stint in Philadelphia to address something going on in the crowd.
+Footage posted to Twitter by Nicolle Bradford captured Swift interrupting a performance of “Bad Blood” during her two-night stint in Philadelphia to address something going on in the crowd.

 In the video, the artist is seen peering into the crowd as she broke from the lyrics to say: “She’s fine.
 She wasn’t doing anything!”